Made-For-Gamers/game-jam-webgl-template/README.md

 	8) When the WebGL application opens in your browser you will see a screen with the login button.
 	9) Select the relevant Near network testnet/mainnet from the dropdown and click the Login button
 	10) Sign in using your relevant Near wallet.
+	11) Use the interface to test various Near API calls, including calling a contract method and passing an argument.

 <p>&nbsp;</p>